High-level architecture

 You integrate once with Teel.
 Underneath, the same payout can route through any of several licensed partners — Teel picks per-transaction based on price, speed, and corridor coverage.How funds are orchestrated

 Teel does not custody fiat.
 We are not a bank or a money transmitter, and we never hold partner or recipient funds in a Teel-owned bank account.
 Every leg of every transaction is executed by a licensed third-party institution under their license, with Teel acting as the orchestration and reconciliation layer.
-There are three movement patterns the orchestration layer supports:Fiat-to-fiat (multi-partner)
+The partner API supports two payout types — a Payout and a Stablecoin payout.
+Each is settled internally through one or more legs — collection, on-chain escrow, and disbursement — every leg executed by a licensed partner.
+The legs and the escrow are settlement plumbing, not products you opt into.Payout

-The most common partner pattern.
+The most common pattern.
 Your business sends fiat from your bank account; the recipient receives fiat in theirs.
+Settled through a collection leg, an on-chain escrow hop, and a disbursement leg.
 Two licensed partners are involved per transaction — one regulated to collect the source fiat, one regulated to disburse the destination fiat.
-The stablecoin step in the middle exists purely as a settlement primitive between the two regulated legs; it isn’t a service you opt into.Fiat-to-stablecoin (onramp)
+The stablecoin step in the middle exists purely as a settlement primitive between the two regulated legs.Stablecoin payout

 The recipient receives a stablecoin balance on-chain instead of fiat.
-The first half of the diagram above; the offramp leg is skipped.Stablecoin-to-fiat (offramp)
+Settled through the collection leg only — the first half of the diagram above, with the disbursement leg skipped.Stablecoin-to-stablecoin (dashboard)

 Licensing & compliance